 Skip to Content

-I thought I knew everything about baking butter cake a few years ago.
+I thought I knew everything about butter cake a few years ago.

-The result was not only disappointing but embarrassed to divulge to my guests with high expectations.
+The result was disappointing and embarrassing to divulge to my guests with high expectations.

-After the disastrous incident, I spend the next few years fine-tuning the formula, looking into minute details of mixing, temperature control, ingredients, etc.
+After the disastrous incident, I spent the next few years fine-tuning the formula, looking into the nuance of mixing, temperature control, ingredients, etc.

 Finally, I can now boast my butter cake is luscious and tender, with a delicate flavor and velvety texture.
 Most importantly, the formula guarantees to yield a consistent result.
 No more lumps, cracks, large pits, and coarse texture like before.

-I thought it is time to share my baking experience with everyone.
+I want to share my baking experience with everyone.
 And that is the reason for writing this complete guide to baking the butter cake.

-My greatest satisfaction is knowing that this guide can help you to bake an excellent butter cake.
+Knowing that this guide can help you bake an excellent butter cake is most satisfying.

 Best butter cake recipe based on year of baking experience.
 Step by step guide how to make the rich butter cake.

-The butter cake baked base on my proven recipe.
+The butter cake is baked based on my proven recipe.

-Why do I write about butter cake instead of other types of cake?
+1. Why do I write about classic butter cake instead of other types of cake?

 First, it is the easiest cake made with simple ingredients with a large margin of error.
 Secondly, I have learned so much through failure and success, and I want to show you the mistakes and tricks I have learned throughout the years.

-Read part one of How to Make the Best Butter Cake to understand how to choose the ingredients and the rationale for setting up the recipe.
+Please read my article How to Make the Best Butter Cake to understand how to choose the ingredients and the rationale for setting up the best butter cake recipe.

-Please note that I am writing from the perspective of a non-pastry chef.
-This guide will save you all the hard work of finding the answers to the questions about baking butter cake and avoiding most of the common mistakes.
+Please note that I am not a pastry chef but a cafe owner who has baked more than a thousand times.
+This guide will save you all the hard work of finding the answers to the questions about baking butter cake and avoiding the most common mistakes.

 I have divided this guide into eight steps: